Prevalence of $\rho$-irregularity and related properties: Criteria for -irregularity of stochastic processes

+As argued in~{\cite{cuzick1977}} and the references therein, condition~\eqref{eq:cuzick1} implies that $X$ satisfies the $1$-LND condition; on the other hand, not only~\eqref{eq:cuzick2} clearly implies that a $\beta$-SLND condition must fail for any $\beta \geqslant 0$, but it also informs us that the constants $c_n$ appearing in~\eqref{eq:cuzick1} must satisfy $c_n \rightarrow 0$ as $n \rightarrow \infty$.

-Unfortunately, in the case of $\beta$-LND processes, we are unable to provide exponential estimates, which are essential in order to apply Theorem~\ref{sec4.1 thm general criterion}; we therefore need to proceed differently and find different ways to establish $\rho$\mbox{-}irregularity.
+For this reason, in the case of $\beta$-LND processes, we will be unable to establish exponential estimates like those from Lemma~\ref{sec4.1 lemma condition rho irr}, which are essential in order to apply Theorem~\ref{sec4.1 thm general criterion}: the behaviour of the constants $c_n$ is unclear and we cannot make naive assumptions on them, cf. Remark~\ref{rem:LND-constants} below.
+Therefore we need to proceed differently and find different ways to establish $\rho$\mbox{-}irregularity.
 The proof is very closed in spirit to the ones given by Kahane for fBm in Sections~17 and~18 of~{\cite{kahane}}, which are based on combinatorial techniques combined with analytical properties of Fourier transform.
 Here the combinatorial argument is taken from~{\cite{catelliergubinellipreliminary}}, but it goes back to~{\cite{nualart2003}}.